-The Medical School is composed of five Faculty departments and the Unit of Medical Education (AUME).
+The Medical School is composed of three Faculty departments and the Unit of Medical Education (AUME).

 This Department is multifaceted, investigating neuroscience at every scale from pathological disease in humans, through studies of brain function in psychiatric disorders, to the biological development of neural tissue.